ApricotComputers/Broadband-p2p-Trader/README.md

 - Referral Bonuses: Users who refer new members to the platform will receive bonuses, encouraging network growth.
 - Sign-Up Credits: New users will receive credits upon signing up, providing an immediate benefit and encouraging engagement.

- Future Enhancements
+ Future Developments and Enhancements
 As the platform grows, additional features will be introduced to offer further value to users:
 - Subscription Model: A subscription model will be implemented to provide premium services and enhanced features for users who opt for a recurring fee.
+Introduce features like subscription models, premium services, and advanced analytics.
 - Premium Services: Additional premium services will be offered to cater to the diverse needs of the user base, providing advanced tools and functionalities.
+- Community Building: Foster a strong community of buyers and sellers to drive platform growth.
+- Partnerships: Collaborate with internet service providers and other relevant businesses to expand market reach.. we are actually doing this now.
+- Allowing the contract owner to SSH into the subscribers modems to determine the speed of the TPLink Access Point from the trading platform.
+Whereby, a contract owner does not actually have to SSH into but the platform does the SSH'ing.
+And the Contract owner only has to determine the QoS from their contract management UI.

+By providing a valuable use case for cryptocurrency and offering a unique solution for buying and selling broadband contracts, this platform has the potential to become a leading player in the peer-to-peer marketplace.

  Getting Started
 To get started with the Trading Platform, follow these steps: